nasa/cumulus-api/content/granules.md

 ## Reingest granule

 Reingest a granule.
 This causes the granule to re-download to Cumulus from source, and begin processing from scratch.
 Reingesting a granule will overwrite existing granule files.

+You trigger the reingest by posting with the data's `action` set to `reingest`.

+A reingest request may also include one optional parameters, either `executionArn` or `workflowName`.
+Use of one of these will cause the reingest occur, but before running the ingest, a different original payload is found from existing executions and used in place of the most recent execution.
+This has the result of allowing you to reingest a granule with any of it's previous inputs.
+If `executionArn` is specified, the originalMessage is pulled directly from that execution.
+When `workflowName` is specified, the database is search to find all of the executions with that workflowName that were run on the granuleid, and the most recent originalMessage is pulled and used for the reingest.
+Remember only to supply either `executionArn` or `workflowName`, if both are present, workflowName is ignored and executionArn is used to determing the input message to the reingest.

 ```endpoint
 PUT /granules/{granuleId}